 What do you do with all your beautiful, artistic photos languishing in your camera or computer?
 Use them to design a photo quilt!
-It’s easier than ever to turn your pictures—old and new—into photo quilts using digital technology, photo-editing software, and inkjet printer products specifically designed for fabric.
-All you need are some picture quilt tutorials, and you’re ready to go.
+It’s easier than ever to turn your pictures—old and new—into quilts, all you need are some simple instructions and you’re ready to go.

 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.